 5.2.2.1.
-Selected Endpoints and BMDL Modeling Approaches
+Derivation of Candidate RfDs

-Inhalation studies considered for derivation of the RfC are used to supplement the oral 18 19 database using the route-to-route extrapolation, as previously described.
-BMD approaches were 20 applied to the existing inhalation database, and the EPA PBPK model was used for species-tospecies extrapolations.
-Table 5-5 contains a summary of the PODs for the candidate 21 22 developmental endpoints and BMD modeling approaches considered for the derivation of an RfD (see Appendix D for details), applied UFs (see Section 5.2.2.2) and the estimated candidate 23 24 RfDs (obtained from PBPK models described in Appendix B).
-Like the RfC derivation, the internal BMDL (POD{internal}) values are divided by a total UF of 100 (UF_H of 10, UF_A of 3 and a 25 UF_D of 3) to yield an RfD{internal}, which is converted to a candidate RfD using the human PBPK 26 model described in Appendix B.58 Candidate RfDs estimated from the Rogers et al. (1993b) 27 study for cervical rib incidence in mice using C{max} as the dose metric were 4.1 and 1.9 mg/kg-day 28 using BMDL10 and BMDL05 PODs, respectively.
-Candidate RfDs estimated from the NEDO 29
+Inhalation studies considered in the derivation of the RfC are used to supplement the oral database through use of route-to-route extrapolation, as previously described.
+As for the RfC, BMD approaches were applied to the existing inhalation database, and the EPA PBPK model was used for species-to-species extrapolations.
+Table 5-6 presents the candidate RfDs based on the selected developmental endpoints, the BMD modeling approaches employed (see Appendix D for details), and the applied UFs (see Section 5.2.2.2) using route-to-route extrapolation (obtained from PBPK models described in Appendix B).
+Like the RfC derivation, the internal BMDL (POD{internal}) values are divided by a total UF of 100 (UF_H of 10, UF_A of 3 and a UF_D of 3) to yield an RfD{internal}, which is converted to a candidate RfD using the human PBPK model described in Appendix B. 58 Candidate RfDs estimated from the Rogers et al. (1993b) study for